Joyce Scarpinato, DNP, PPCNP-BC, FNP-C

 How much time will be required on campus?

-The DNP is geared for the nursing professional.
-The DNP program will be delivered predominantly online with some on-campus time.
+The DNP program will be delivered online with minimal on-campus time.

 Will I be able to work while in the DNP program?